 Site summary

-Many of the site values of Lake Nowergup are unlikely to be maintained under the proposed changes to groundwater abstraction (
+Many of the site values of Lake Nowergup are unlikely to be maintained under the proposed changes to groundwater abstraction (Table 15).

-Table 15).
 Declining water levels have, and will continue to, cause a significant decline in macroinvertebrate richness and shift in assemblage composition away from what was once typical of this wetland.
 This deterioration of the macroinvertebrate community is probably driven by a decline in habitat availability for these organisms, although increased nutrient levels may also be facilitating this process.
 Although many native vegetation species are predicted to increase in cover abundance with declining water levels, there is a substantial decline in fringing wetland vegetation an sedges.
 This continued terrestrialisation of the vegetation community will further impact the macroinvertebrate communities as many of these species (e.g. B. articulata) provide important habitat for many macroinvertebrate species and reduce the effect of nutrient enrichment.